Homepolish/bi-challenge/challenge_3/README.md

 but to identify an important insight that has been missed in these challenges and to provide that additional perspective.

-Generate a last report that summarizes your findings through these challenges.
+Create a report that summarizes your findings through these challenges.